 Be sure to schedule time in the gardens while you're at Tortuga Lodge, or sign up for the free 6am walk with a Tortuguero Naturalist Guide.

-Even if you don't see any wildlife (highly unlikely) the collection of palms and heliconia, the Golden Shower Tree with its cascade of small yellow flowers and the Mountain Almond Trees, primary food source for the Great Green Macaw are well worth it.
+Even if you don't see any wildlife (highly unlikely) you can roam between collections of palms and heliconia and Mountain Almond Trees, the primary food source for the Great Green Macaw.

 You will find benches and hammocks on the far southern point, where you may want to sit quietly and see what Mother Nature offers.